 With the recent shift from reactive to preventive medicine, patients have become the center of the healthcare system.
 No doubt the shift is positive—it allows patients to control their health and use doctors’ help only when required.
 At the same time, this positive change puts providers under additional stress—now they need to not only treat patients but also engage them in their health management to build productive partnerships.

 Luckily, there’s a vast array of digital tools that can help with patient engagement, and healthcare software developers readily provide competent assistance regarding this.
 But how exactly can you orchestrate patient engagement solutions within medical organizations?
-We’ve prepared a guide to help healthcare professionals facilitate the process.
+We’ve prepared a guide to help healthcare professionals facilitate the process using a specific patient engagement technology.
+But what is this technology about?

 Plunging into new software development requires extra time and money, which the majority of healthcare providers typically lack.
 With that in mind, we recommend you to examine the solutions you already have in place and see which of them can contribute to patient engagement.